wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

    .. group-tab:: macOS

       After installation, the installer opens the WPILib VS Code folder.
-Drag the VS Code application to the launcher.
+Drag the VS Code application to the dock.
+      Eject WPILibInstaller image from the desktop.

    .. group-tab:: Linux